Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to fight or struggle with great determination and effort.
-The phrase is figurative, as "tooth and nail" symbolically represent fierce determination.
+The idiom is figurative, as "tooth and nail" symbolically represent fierce determination.

 Origin: